microservices-api/kubernetes-microprofile-lab/README.md

     ```console
     $ docker images
     ```
+    If things have gone well, the output should look like this:
+    ```console
+    REPOSITORY                                                     TAG       IMAGE ID        CREATED         SIZE
+    microservice-vote                                              1.0.0     8fe8ff1be07d    24 hours ago    369 MB
+    microservice-enterprise-web                                    1.0.0     61d03c45ca21    25 hours ago    350 MB
+    ```

 ## Part 1B: Upload the Docker image to OKD's internal registry

-OKD provides an internal, integrated container image registry.
+OKD provides an internal, integrated container image registry that is installed in your cluster.
 For this lab, we will use this registry to host our application image.

-**NOTE:** If you are running the lab on the same VM as OKD, run the following two commands and then skip to the next section.
+If you are using the same VM as the OKD VM, your images will be available in OKD's container registry for consumption after you run the following steps.
+But if you are not running on the same VM, skip the following 6 commands and continue from there:

-1. Tag your docker image:
+1. Ensure you are logged in to OKD.
+Replace `<username>`, `<password>` and `<okd_ip>` with appropriate values:
+    ```console
+    $ oc login --username=<username> --password=<password> https://console.<okd_ip>.nip.io:8443/
+    ```
+1. Create a project to in OKD:
     ```bash
-    docker tag microservice-vote:1.0.0 docker-registry.default.svc:5000/myproject/microservice-vote:1.0.0
+    $ oc new-project myproject
     ```
+1. Tag your docker image to make it available to be used in `myproject`:
+    ```bash
+    $ docker tag microservice-vote:1.0.0 docker-registry.default.svc:5000/myproject/microservice-vote:1.0.0
+    ```
+1. You can use the Docker CLI to verify that your image is built.
+    ```console
+    $ docker images
+    ```
+    The output should now look like this:
+    ```console
+    REPOSITORY                                                     TAG       IMAGE ID        CREATED         SIZE
+    docker-registry.default.svc:5000/myproject/microservice-vote   1.0.0     8fe8ff1be07d    24 hours ago    369 MB
+    microservice-vote                                              1.0.0     8fe8ff1be07d    24 hours ago    369 MB
+    microservice-enterprise-web                                    1.0.0     61d03c45ca21    25 hours ago    350 MB
+    ```
-1. Your image is now available in the internal registry in OKD.
-You can verify this through the OKD's Registry Dashboard available at `https://registry-console-default.apps.<okd_ip>.nip.io/registry`.
+1. You can also see your image the OKD's Registry Dashboard available at `https://registry-console-default.apps.<okd_ip>.nip.io/registry`.
 You can use the same username and password as the one used in `oc login` command.
+1. You skip the next few commands and go to Part 2.

 Run the following steps **only** if you are running the lab on a system other than the OKD VM:

 1. Ensure you are logged in to OKD.
-You can use OKD command line interface (CLI) to interact with the cluster.
 Replace `<username>`, `<password>` and `<okd_ip>` with appropriate values:
     ```console
     $ oc login --username=<username> --password=<password> https://console.<okd_ip>.nip.io:8443/
     ```